-On Friday 15 September Lisa from our School Admissions team will be answering your questions about secondary school admissions live on Twitter.
+On Wednesday 15 November Lisa from our School Admissions team will be live on Twitter answering your questions about admission to infant or primary school or transferring to junior school.
 Follow #AskGlosCC and talk to Lisa.

-We asked Lisa to answer a few of our own questions first
+We asked Lisa to answer a few of our own questions:

 What is your job and what did you do before you worked in the Admissions team?

 My job is Co-ordinated Admissions & Travel Assistance/Free School Meals Manager.
 I manage the allocations of school places for children starting school for the first time in reception and when they transfer to secondary school.
 I also manage the provision of home to school transport (for children entitled to free transport who qualify under our transport policy) and the assessment of children entitled to free school meals.
 I have worked in the admissions, transport and free school meals team for 12 years and have managed the admissions process for 9 of those years.

 Before I worked here I worked in Human Resources so I have always dealt with people and I love helping them!

 What's your job like and what do you enjoy the most about it?

 My job is challenging, rewarding and full of surprises!
 We allocate around 15000 school places each year and we try hard to ensure the majority of children get a place at the school they want.
 Last year 88% got their first choice.

 Helping parents who are unhappy with their school allocation is one of the things I love about my job.
 Parents are often very anxious at this time and I can help them understand the reasons why their child has been allocated a particular school and, importantly, what they need to do next.
 During school admission times our team get a lot of questions from parents who have heard some of the myths that circulate.
 For instance:

 - Myth 1: its done on a first come first served basis